karlosos/kindle_clippings_webapp/README.md

 ## What I Have Learned

 This project was more goal oriented rather than education oriented.
-I wanted to have a simple desktop (electron) application for managing my kindle clippings.
+I wanted to have a simple application for managing my kindle clippings.

 ## Development